All posts

 • Type-aware history flags secrets and can auto-expire them on a timer you set.

-• Nothing readable server-side, ever — sync moves ciphertext only.
+• Nothing readable server-side.
+Sync moves ciphertext only.

 The safest clip is the one that was never stored in the clear.
 Read more about how Clypy handles security.